Balakrishna8524/Balakrishna8524/README.md

 **Projects:**
 - **Asset Management System:**
-  - Technologies Used: Laravel, Rest API, JWT, MySQL, HTML, CSS, JavaScript, jQuery, AJAX, Bootstrap, HTML, CSS, Git.
+  - Technologies Used: React, Next.js, TypeScript, HTML, CSS, Laravel, Rest API, Git.
-  - Key Contributions:
-    - 2-Factor Authentication: Designed and integrated a robust 2-factor authentication system to enhance the security of the application login.
-    - Security Enhancements: Implemented JWT Access Token Security and developed custom module authorization using Laravel Middleware.
-    - Performance Optimization: Applied query optimization techniques and database sharding to ensure the system's high performance and scalability.
+  - Key Contributions: As a front-end lead, I spearheaded the development of an efficient Asset Management System using React, Next.js, and TypeScript, delivering a dynamic and scalable user interface.
+While primarily focused on the front-end, I also provided strategic guidance to the Laravel backend team, ensuring seamless API integration and robust security.

 **PC Control Systems Pvt Ltd, Hyderabad — Sr. Software Developer** *2022 - 2024*

 **Projects:**
 - **Job/Repair Management System:**
-  - Technologies Used: Core PHP, Laravel, MySQL, Rest API, JavaScript, jQuery, Bootstrap, HTML, CSS, Git.
+  - Technologies Used: React, TypeScript, Core PHP, Laravel, MySQL, Rest API, JavaScript, jQuery, Bootstrap, HTML, CSS, Next.js, Git.
   - Key Contributions:
-    - Module Development and Maintenance: Implemented a new module for dynamic report generation, reducing report generation time by 50%.
+    - Module Development and Maintenance: Coding, debugging, and maintaining existing modules, as well as developing new ones using React, and Core PHP + Laravel.
+Example: Implemented a new module for dynamic report generation, reducing report generation time by 50%.
     - Web and Mobile APIs: Built RESTful APIs for a mobile app that improved data retrieval times by 30%.

 **CredRight Pvt Ltd, Hyderabad — Software Engineer**